Consolidated Financial Statements in France 2026: Methods, Legal Requirements and Timeline

 Goodwill Treatment#

 This is the most visible difference between the two frameworks.
-Under CRC 99-02, goodwill is amortised over its useful life, typically 5 to 10 years (minimum 5 years if duration cannot be reliably estimated).
+Under ANC 2020-01, goodwill is amortised over its useful life; where that life cannot be reliably estimated, it is amortised over 10 years, and where the useful life is not limited it is not amortised but tested for impairment at least annually.
 Under IFRS (IFRS 3), goodwill is never amortised: it is subject to an annual impairment test under IAS 36.

 Proportional Consolidation#